gjlondon/import_madness/blog_post.md

 I've never actually used macropy, but it's pretty cool to know that Python makes the simple things easy and the insane things possible.

 Finally, as bad as this mergesort implementation is, it allowed me to run a fun little experiment.
 We know that merge sort has good computation complexity compared to naive sorting algorithms.
-But how long does a list be before a standard implementation of bubble sort runs slower than the awful import-based implementation of mergesort?
+But how long does a list have to be before a standard implementation of bubble sort runs slower than my awful import-based implementation of mergesort?
 It turns out that a list only has to be about 50k items long before **"import sort" is faster than bubble sort**.

 Computational complexity is a powerful thing!